scilley/drawAI/README.md

 DrawAI is an interactive deep learning project to explore content creation with GANs (general adversarial networks) and experiment with python webapps.
 Users can convert quick drawings into photorealistic landscapes with AI based on NVIDIA's SPADE model.
 Thanks to the code available on the [SPADE](https://github.com/NVlabs/SPADE), [smart-sketch](https://github.com/noyoshi/smart-sketch), and [drawingboard](https://github.com/Leimi/drawingboard.js/) githubs, implementation is straightforward through python, javascript, and html, with adjustments made in this repository for mobile users and deployment options.

 GANs, created in 2014 by [Ian Goodfellow et al](https://arxiv.org/pdf/1406.2661.pdf), are new advancements in neural networks that train two models in tandem, one *generating* random data with another *discriminating* against fake outputs.
 Typically used in image synthesis, GANs have grown in popularity from headlines about deepfakes and [this person doesn’t exist](https://thispersondoesnotexist.com/).
-NVIDIA’s SPADE (SPatially ADaptivE normalization for semantic image synthesis) effectively consolidates features of previous GAN releases under one model.
+NVIDIA’s SPADE (SPatially ADaptivE normalization for semantic image synthesis) effectively consolidates features of previous GAN releases under one model, powering tools like DrawAI and NVIDIA's upcoming [GauGAN](https://www.youtube.com/watch?v=MXWm6w4E5q0) while outperforming on key performance benchmarks (assuming full GPU support).

 Host DrawAI locally on a PC or linux environment by following steps 1-3 below, or as a webapp in steps 4-12 using Google Cloud Platform.
 An appendix includes notes on VAE style training and similar GAN applications.